Written by the CLV team.

 All three of us have rediscovered the importance of love & kindness for ourselves so that we can better serve others.

-It’s so easy to neglect self-care & self-compassion so if this Blog Post resonates with you and you’re looking to cultivate more compassion for yourself and others, here are a 10 things you can try:
+It’s so easy to neglect self-care & self-compassion as Dr. Sofie reminds us in her blog: It’s Healthy to Be Selfish.
+So if you’re looking to cultivate more compassion for yourself and others, here are a 10 things you can try:

 - Practice Love-Kindness meditation: check out Danika’s 10min guided practice

 - Use mantras (or positive affirmations) to stop those negative thoughts in their track: I am enough, I matter, I am here, This too shall pass.
 We have 5 favourites that Danika listed in a recent Blog Post.